Health Care Delivery System Reforms and Coverage Expansions Are Valuable Tools for Reducing Disparities

 Health Access supports a multi-pronged effort to reduce disparities, including improved access to linguistically and culturally competent care, an interdisciplinary approach to the social determinants of health, and a stronger, more inclusive social contract.

 With our coalition partners, Heatlh Access will continue to address the needs of California’s diverse communities, through language access, health equity, immigrant rights, LGBTQ inclusion, protections for seniors and people with disabilities, women’s health, rural access, care for the undocumented, and addressing the social determinants of health.
-The ACA’s coverage and affordability measures and Medi-Cal reforms like Medi-Cal 2020 are valuable tools for health equity.
+The ACA’s coverage and affordability measures and Medi-Cal reforms are valuable tools for health equity.
 We will also continue to push to make Covered California’s marketing and outreach initiatives more inclusive and focused on communities of color and other groups that are disproportionately uninsured.

 Health Access Analysis & Advocacy

 - A Practitioner’s Guide for Advancing Health Equity, CDC and Prevention Institute (2014)